-At the Parrot Garden at Best Friends, we discourage the practice of having birds perch on shoulders.
-First, when a bird is on your shoulder, you are unable to see the bird, or read his body language.
-You can’t tell if something is bothering or scaring him.
-When startled, a bird can redirect his alarm into a bite.
-If he's on your arm, you can immediately see that he’s agitated and take steps to avoid a possible bite.
+At the Parrot Garden at Best Friends, we discourage the practice of having birds perch on our shoulders.
+When a bird is on your shoulder, you are unable to see and read the bird’s body language.
+If a bird is startled, she may fly off your shoulder toward something dangerous or react with a bite.
+If she’s on your arm, you can immediately see that she’s agitated and take steps to make her more comfortable.
 That's impossible to do if the bird is on your shoulder.

 It is also difficult to get a bird to step up from a shoulder if he doesn’t want to.
 He can move around to the middle of your back, where you can’t reach him.
-The general rule of thumb for bird lovers is that only birds who immediately step up should be allowed on the shoulder.
-In other words, they have to earn shoulder privileges.
+Preventing birds from perching on shoulders helps control the environment and assists in keeping them safe.

 Wearing jewelry around pet birds

 Another caution around letting your bird perch on your shoulder: Parrots love bright and shiny things.
 If you wear jewelry, expect them to try and play with it.
-This can mean damaged necklaces or it can mean earrings being forcibly removed from your ears.
+This can mean damage to a necklace or earrings being forcibly removed from your ears.
 You need to know your bird, and only wear jewelry around him if you know he isn't interested in grabbing at it.